 4. Flu Bomb

 Cinnamon is an amazing spice for when you’re under the weather—it’s an antioxidant, it’s anti-inflammatory, and it’s anti-bacterial.
-Add honey to the mix because it’s excellent for soothing throats and suppressing coughs, and you’ve got two amazing ingredients that complement each other.
+Add honey to the mix because it’s excellent for soothing throats and suppressing coughs, and you’ve got two amazing ingredients that compliment each other.
 Mix them together for an effective flu/cold bomb!
 Just stir a teaspoon of honey with a quarter teaspoon of cinnamon and eat it.
 Bomb’s away!

 - Combine the cinnamon with your raw honey and consume twice a day until symptoms subside.